Set Current Location

 The beautiful Museum of French America (Le Musée de l'Amérique française) offers many multidisciplinary insights into the history of North America's French communities.
 There are two permanent exhibits: The Settling of French America is a multimedia trip from France to the colonies, while The History of the Collections Séminaire de Québec boasts an unmatched assortment of religious art and scientific instruments.
 Guided tours are available in both French and English.

-This popular museum presents Quebec's military history in a flashy half-hour show centered around an enormous and meticulously-researched scale model of the city.
+This popular museum presents Quebec's military history in an immersive show centered around an enormous and meticulously-researched scale model of the city.
 The displays document the many battles and sieges, involving at various points the British, French and Americans.
 The presentation intrigues children and adults alike.
 Located across the street from the Château Frontenac, this is an essential stop on any historically-inclined tour of Quebec.
 The presentation is given in both French and English.
-Call ahead for varying dates.
+Call ahead for varying dates and times.

 Museum of Civilization plays host to a wide variety of locally and internationally themed exhibitions.
 In a building that effortlessly combines ancient colonial architecture with ultramodern additions, visitors feast on bilingual exhibitions ranging from Xi'an, Eternal Capital, a multimedia exploration of the ancient Chinese city, to Encounter with the First Nations, which focuses on Quebec's Native Peoples.
 Guided tours are also available.